shyambhat/InstagramKit/README.md

 InstagramKit
 ==================

-A blocks-based Objective C wrapper for the Instagram API, in the making.
+A clean blocks-based Objective C wrapper for the Instagram API.

-Harnesses the power of the fabulous AFNetworking under the hood.
+Harnesses the power of AFNetworking under the hood.

-DISCLAIMER :
-Work in progress.
+Parses the JSON responses on a background thread without affecting the UI, making your slick and responsive.